Mithun017/Smart-Capture-Face-dection/README.md

 - Scalability: SmartCapture is designed to scale with the needs of your organization, whether you're monitoring a single location or multiple sites.

 ## Installation
-1. Clone the repository: `git clone https://github.com/yourusername/smartcapture.git`
+1. Install the required dependencies: `pip install -r requirements.txt`
-2. Install the required dependencies: `pip install -r requirements.txt`
+2. Clone the repository: `git clone https://github.com/mithun/smartcapture.git`

 ## Usage
 1. Run the `smartcapture.py` script to start the surveillance system.